Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 A conviction, however, eclipses a belief, primarily because of the emotional intensity a person links to the idea.
 A person holding a conviction feels so certain that he or she will be completely resistant to new input, often to the point of obsession.
 One of the best things you can do to create mastery in any area of your life is to raise a belief to the level of conviction.
 Convictions are at the core of what motivates you in life.

 Conviction, because of the passion it inspires in us, has the power to drive you to action and push you through all kinds of obstacles.
-For example, the conviction to never let yourself become overweight will compel you to make consistently healthy lifestyle choices, empowering you to get more enjoyment out of your life.
+For example, the conviction to never let yourself become out of shape will compel you to make consistently healthy lifestyle choices, empowering you to get more enjoyment out of your life.
 The conviction that you are an intelligent and resourceful person can help steer you through incredibly tough times.

 So how can you create a conviction that will help you make a positive change in your life?